MeetBorda/ToDo-List/README.md

 # TODO Front-End Web App

 ## About
-Todo-list is a complete web application that I am currently working on.
+Todo-list is a full-stack web application that I am currently working on.
 This application demonstrates some of the core skills and elements of web development.
 This repository will be updated as new skills are aquired.

 ## Features/Goals